sassoftware/vi-solution-extensions/examples/linked-attachments/README.md

 ## How to  use
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 17.

 # Setup
 Rename `.env.example` to `.env` and populate it with your server address and login credentials.